Garmelon/PFERD/CONFIG.md

 Note the escaped backslashes on the `SOURCE` side.

-### Example: Crawl a python project
+### Example: Crawl a Python project

-You are crawling a python project and want to ignore all hidden files (files whose name starts with a `.`), all `__pycache__` directories and all markdown files (for some weird reason).
+You are crawling a Python project and want to ignore all hidden files (files whose name starts with a `.`), all `__pycache__` directories and all markdown files (for some weird reason).